thegetty/bronze-guidelines/content/vocabulary/refractory-mold.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "A temporary, heat-resistant, cohesive, porous mass that captures the fine impression of the model to be reproduced and forms the void into which the molten metal will be cast.
-Investment, green sand, and ceramic shell are examples of refractory molds."
+definition: 'A temporary, heat-resistant, cohesive, porous mass that captures the fine impression of the model to be reproduced and forms the void into which the molten metal will be cast.
+Investment, green sand, and ceramic shell are examples of refractory molds.'
 ---

 <div class="backmatter">